Introduction: foreign assets

 - Dealing with the valuation aspect of claims for relief for losses on sale of foreign land or quoted shares in IHT cases.

 - Considering negligible value claims in respect of overseas shares for CGT purposes.

 - Applications of the Extra Statutory Concession F6 (formerly known as the Solicitor General’s concession) providing for the deferment of payment of Inheritance Tax (IHT) on overseas assets blocked by foreign exchange control restrictions.

-- accept the value returned in which case the holding is marked accordingly, or
+- accept the value returned or

 - advise IHT Group on correspondence to be sent, or

 - allocate the case to a valuer to investigate the value.